-When first we opened January 2007 there were over 5,000 homeless dogs and the population was out of control.
-With no small animal vet within 75 kms, no treatment facility, and widespread abuse there was unbounded suffering.
-There were 250 to 500 suffering and dying animals on the streets - mostly dogs and puppies, but other animals too (monkeys, cows, squirrels, peacocks, etc.).
-Today it is very different.
-But without adequate funding things will quickly go back to the horror that once existed.
+When we first opened January 2007 there were over 7000 homeless dogs and the stray population was out of control.
+With no small animal vet within 75 kms, no treatment facility, rabies, and widespread abuse, there was unbounded misery.
+There were actually 350 suffering and dying animals on the streets-mostly dogs and puppies, but others too (monkeys, cows, squirrels, peacocks, etc.)...It was awful.

-We have 7 major programs: A sterilization/anti-rabies program.
-A clinic.
+Love.
+Love.
+And, more love...7 major programs: Clinic.
 Hospital.
-Sanctuary, if an animal cannot make it on its own).
+Sanctuary (if a creature cannot make it on its own).
 Adoption program (over 1000 puppies placed in good homes).
 24/7 emergency rescue.
-Hospice - we are a no-kill shelter.
-Result: Homeless dog population is rabies-free, and decreasing for first time in 40 years.
-No more suffering and dying animals on the street.
+Hospice (we are a no-kill shelter) RESULT: Population is now rabies-free and decreasing for first time in forty years.
+No more suffering and dying animals on the streets.
 10,000 fewer puppies born each year.
 AND MOST IMPORTANT...
 Relationship of homeless animals with the people has been transformed.
-But adequate funding is vital to continue.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Includes 3 1/2 minutes of 2012 Leslie interview.

 Archive of our newsletters.
 They're really special